What They Aren’t Telling You About Bedsharing

 co-sleeping

-Elizabeth Boyce posted about her beautiful family bed this week and it has (re?)sparked the co-sleeping/family bed discussion.
-Sleep is hands down the number one question we get from our postpartum clients and we always say the same thing…: Public Health Agency of Canada and the American Academy of Pediatrics does not support sleeping with…
+Elizabeth Boyce posted about her beautiful family bed this week and it has (re?)sparked the co-sleeping and bed sharing.
+Sleep is hands down the number one question we get from our postpartum clients and we always say the same thing…: Public Health Agency of Canada and the American Academy of Pediatrics Public Health Agency of…

 Read More

-One of the more thoughtful gifts I received when I was pregnant with my son was a subscription to Today’s Parent magazine.
+Sleep Struggles: Questioning Parenting Narratives One of the more thoughtful gifts I received when I was pregnant with my son was a subscription to Today’s Parent magazine.
 For the past two years, I have enjoyed flipping through the articles, finding stories I’ve enjoyed or trying some great recipes.
-When I saw the cover of this month’s (February 2015) issue, with…
+When I saw the cover of this…

 Read More